Prashantkry/TaskManagementApplication/README.md

 # Task Management Application
 - User can manage task by creating updating and deleting.
 - It is a web application created in React Js Node Js Mongo Db Express Typescript Javascript Tailwind CSS HTML
+- Redux is used to manage data flow in front-end
 - Follow MVC Pattern of Node Js.
-- Redux is used to manage data flow in front-end
+- REST API is used.

 ## Work Flow
 - Create an account by providing email name and password
 - Then do sign in by providing email and password